NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/rethinking-reactivity.md

 !! click

 we'll call values "cells",
-and Cells will provide a the abstraction with which we can built at-tracked, and allow us to use reactive values everywhere
+and Cells will provide the abstraction with which we can built at-tracked, and allow us to use reactive values everywhere -- not just classess

 !! click

-functions, we can leave as-is, because they can directly access the state on cells -- these will auto-track and are completely transparent to the renderer
+functions, we can leave as-is, because they can directly access the state on cells -- these will auto-track and are completely transparent to the renderer -- just like getters in classes.

 !! click